- Teacher: Samuel Sarkodie-Addo

 - Teacher: Dr. Nana Kofi Ahoi Appiah-Badu

-- Teacher: Jerry Jay Kraa
+- Teacher: Dr. Jerry Jay Kraa

 - Teacher: Dr. Joyce Ama Quartey